-There are a range of shows throughout the day where you can learn more about the animals.
-Shows include the pelican and eel feeding, snakes, crocodiles, birds, Australian show (see sheep shearing) and the Blinky Bill show.
+There is a range of shows throughout the day where you can learn more about the animals.
+Presentations include the pelican and eel feeding, snakes, crocodiles, birds, Australian show (see sheep shearing) and the Blinky Bill show.
 One of the best shows would have to be the bird show.
-It fantastic seeing a range of different birds as they fly right above the heads of the audience.
-So close in fact that the wedge tail eagle had its tail feathers brush across my head!
+It is fantastic seeing a range of different birds as they fly right above the heads of the audience.
+So close in fact that the wedge tail eagle had it’s tail feathers brush across my head!

-The shows are definitely the highlight, so I recommend checking out the show times either online before you arrive or as soon as you get there and making a plan to you ensure you see all the shows you want to see.
+The shows are the highlight, so I recommend checking out the show times either online before you arrive or as soon as you get there and making a plan to ensure you don’t miss anything.
 Then just fit the animal enclosures around this.
 For a good spot, arrive 5-10 minutes before each show start time.

-The wildlife park offers some of the best Gold Coast toddler activities, as the park is the perfect size for a family with young children as you can easily get through everything in the park within the day.
+The wildlife park offers some of the best Gold Coast toddler activities, as the park is the perfect size for a family with young children.
+You can easily get through everything in the park within the day.
 There are also plenty of playgrounds scattered around the park so the little ones can have a break throughout the day to play.

 At the time of publishing tickets at the gate were $49.95 per adult, $39.95 per child and $149.95 for a family pass (2A+2C).
 Kids under 4 are free.
 You save by purchasing your tickets online from Experience Oz.
 Online tickets are $39 per adult, $39 per child and $125.93 per family pass.
 Click here to book your discounted tickets.

-Currumbin Sanctuary is located at 28 Tomewin Street Currumbin and you will need a car to reach it.
-Alternatively you can book transfers starting at $22 per person – click here for more information.
+Currumbin Sanctuary is at 28 Tomewin Street Currumbin, and you will need a car to reach it.
+Alternatively, you can book transfers starting at $22 per person – click here for more information.